twomice/com.joineryhq.metrotweaks/README.md

 Custom behaviors for Metro:

 * "Discounted 3% and 5%" auto-calculation on contributions.
+* Tweaks to activity date fields per on activity type.
 * More ideas in the works ...

 The extension is licensed under [GPL-3.0](LICENSE.txt).